 Whether you’re struggling to get views or you aren’t, for converting job ad views into applications, you need to review your job posting and recruitment processes.
 You can advertise job postings on your own site, use specialist recruitment agencies, and even consider advertising on social media recruitment sites like LinkedIn to attract candidates.

-Some factors, such as your location and the state of the job market itself, are out of your control, but there are ways to combat these problems too.
+Some factors, such as your location and the state of the job market itself, out of your control, but there are ways to combat these problems too.
 Offer better packages, provide a relocation package, and ensure that your recruitment marketing practices are up to date.
 You should also look at the quality of your job ads to ensure that you are attracting the right candidates.

 Online Job Posting Mistakes to Avoid During the Hiring Process: